intervene-EU-H2020/prspipe/README.md

 ```
 # dryrun
-# this should only trigger scoring for the scores we just created:
+# this should only trigger scoring for the scores we just created above

 bash run.sh -n -q all_target_prs_available
 ```